 To date, there have been three significant phases of Sport Review’s evolution.
 Phase one focused on the formation of SRIG and outlining the group’s purpose, as well as establishing the framework in which to assess existing offers.
 Phase two produced Sport Review Cycles One - Three between 2018-2022 and catalysed the addition of 18 new sporting offers and adjustments into the BUCS programme.
 Most recently, Phase three has launched the new Sport Review Implementation Group, resulting in a shift surrounding the core guiding principles that formed the original fibre of the concept.

-The purpose of SRIG and the remit of Cycle Five will remain as per the 2022-23 season (Cycle Four), with the vision and associated aims at the core of how the Sport Review Implementation Group operate recognised as:
+The purpose of SRIG and the remit of Cycle Six will remain as per the 2023-24 season (Cycle Four), with the vision and associated aims at the core of how the Sport Review Implementation Group operate recognised as:

 Vision: To ensure sports that sit within the BUCS competitions programme, are fit for purpose, deliver an exceptional experience, and maximise NGB engagement for our student athletes whilst in a safe and inclusive environment.